apache/apisix/docs/en/latest/plugins/client-control.md

 ## Description

-The `client-control` Plugin can be used to dynamically control the behavior of Nginx to handle a client request.
+The `client-control` Plugin can be used to dynamically control the behavior of NGINX to handle a client request.

 :::info IMPORTANT